Get stories and expert advice on all things related to college and parenting.

 Of course, he wasn’t the only one who needed to adjust.
 When he first left for college, I thought I'd never get used to his empty bedroom or setting the table for three instead of four.
 Shockingly, however, I did.
 I also adjusted to less laundry, smaller grocery bills and a significant reduction in noise in our house.

 I’m not embarrassed to say that I seriously considered sending him away after the first two weeks.
-I didn’t think we would ever figure out a way to co-exist.
+I didn’t think we would ever figure out how to co-exist.
 Thankfully, we were able to negotiate a happy truce for the remainder of that summer.

-I learned a lot from that experience (although, I admit, I still expect a seamless transition every time my son returns home, and I'm always shocked when it doesn’t happen).
-Still, after three years, I have developed a “survival plan” that seems to work for us.
-So far I haven’t shipped him off, and I haven’t fled my house either.
+I learned a lot from that experience (although, I admit, I still expect a seamless transition every time one of my sons returns home, and I'm always shocked when it doesn’t happen).
+Still, a few years in, I've developed a “survival plan” that seems to work for us.
+So far I haven’t shipped anyone off, and I haven’t fled my house either.
 We must be doing something right.

 Things will be different every time your student comes home.
-Even after three years of summer breaks, winter breaks and occasional weekends, the first couple days are always awkward at our house.
-Everyone is navigating the new setup and trying really hard not to start a fight (well, almost everyone).
+At our house, even after years of summer breaks, winter breaks and occasional weekends, the first couple days are always awkward.
+Everyone is navigating the new setup and trying hard not to start a fight (well, almost everyone).

 Sure it’s your house, your rules, but remember that your student has been managing life without you (no matter how many times a day they text).
 You want to encourage that independence.
 Now is the time to let go — just a little.